develprr/metamatic-blog/_posts/2023-08-15-tame-pandas-with-pydantic-to-be-king-of-the-jungle.markdown

 I hope this helps somebody out there.
 Let us come back together here to celebrate some fine pieces of software code.

-By the way, as Tarzan lives in Africa and Pandas are Asiatic, they probably never meet.
-But as we are already at the end of the story so there's nothing to do about it anymore!
+By the way, as Tarzan lives in Africa and Pandas are Asiatic, it's unlikely they ever meet.
+But as we are already at the end of the story there is probably not much that can be done about it anymore at this stage.